wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

 Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" websites.
-Note: Maintenance Mode may not work correctly on Network/Multisite Subdomain site types.
-Pending additional testing.
+Note: Maintenance Mode is currently not available for Network/Multisite subdomain sites.
+Pending future development.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =